Job Title: Negotiations Associate

 QUALIFICATIONS AND ATTRIBUTES:

-• Post-secondary degree or graduate degree in Indigenous governance, business, legal or negotiation related discipline is an asset.
+• Post-secondary degree or graduate degree in Indigenous governance/studies, business, legal or a negotiation related discipline is an asset.

 • Experience in a related field with some direct experience in negotiations and Indigenous community outreach.